 We ride a mini-bus a couple of kilometers across a bridge to Auschwitz II-Birkenau.
 This camp came into existence in fall of 1941, a monumental addition to Kl I and built by prisoner labor from Auschwitz I. The sick from Auschwitz I were transported to death here too.
 The trains ended at the ramp, transports of human cargo were divided left and right---the vast majority of people going directly to eventually 4 huge gas chambers and crematoria.
 Birkenau was the major center for the extermination of the European Jews.
 The smaller number that survived a preliminary "selection" at the ramp went to slave labor, suffering extreme heat and cold crowded in the bunks of wooden barracks, dying from starvation, disease and work.

 Today, on a May morning, the terrain is a deceptively quiet, low-laying plain (the Germans had cleared the villages and expelled the Polish population).
 Some students have difficulty grasping what went on here.
 I remind them to imagine this open space roiling with people---prisoners, guards, dogs moving at a fever pitch when each transport arrived, a shrieking and crying din, and then suddenly quiet until the next transport arrived.
 Day and night, hot summer and freezing winter.
+Plaques at the site of the crematoria memorialize those who perished here; in communist times, the language was "victims of fascism".
+Today the language recognizes that the majority of victims suffered because they were Jews, regardless of country of origin.

 No comments: